serverless-nextjs/serverless-next.js/CONTRIBUTING.md

 yarn test --watch lambda-at-edge/
 ```

+#### Integration tests

+To run local integration tests, run the following command:

+`yarn integration`

+### End-to-end tests

+The end-to-end tests will automatically verify a real deployment to AWS.
+The test app may also be useful for you to manually verify your changes.

+1. First, change directory to the test [Next.js app](https://github.com/serverless-nextjs/serverless-next.js/tree/master/packages/e2e-tests/next-app).
+Run `yarn install` to install dependencies.
+2. Follow the section on deploying to your own AWS account.
+3. Save the CloudFront distribution URL somewhere.
+4. Run the Cypress tests by running the following command, replacing `CYPRESS_BASE_URL` with your CloudFront distribution:

+`CYPRESS_BASE_URL=https://dxxxxxxxxxxxx.cloudfront.net yarn e2e`

+This will run the tests in headless mode using the [Electron](https://www.electronjs.org/) browser, which is based on Chromium.
+You can also run it in Chrome using `--browser chrome`.

 ### Deploying to AWS and testing your changes

 First, create your own test serverless component app and in the `serverless.yml` point the `component` field to your fork: